billvaglienti/ProtoGen/README.md

 - `print` AND `printfile` : When used within the context of a packet these attributes trigger the output of an additional print function that uses packet pointers (rather than structure pointers) to do the print.
 The structure print function is still output.

+- `dbctx` : If set to `true` this attribute specifies that this packet will generate DBC outputs, using the dbctxid, if a dbc file was specified on the command line.

-- `dbc` : If set to `true` this attribute specifies that this packet will generate DBC outputs if a dbc file was specified on the command line.
+- `dbcrx` : If set to `true` this attribute specifies that this packet will generate DBC outputs, using the dbcrxid, if a dbc file was specified on the command line.

 ### Packet : Data subtags